 - Using a mortar and pestle or a small bowl and the back of a spoon, grind the dried lavender to be as fine as you can get it.
 Then, mix it into the bowl of butter & sugars.

-- Push the dough together in the bowl so it sticks together and pour it onto a clean surface.
-Knead it together and shape it into a block that's approximately 7x2x1.5 inches.Wrap the block of dough in plastic wrap and refrigerate for about an hour.
+- Push the dough together in the bowl so it all sticks together and place it onto a sheet of plastic wrap.Shape it into a rectangular block (approximately 7x2x1.5 inches).Wrap the block of dough and refrigerate for at least 1-2 hours.

 - Preheat oven to 300°F and line a baking sheet with parchment paper.

-- When it's nice and firm, cut the dough into ¼ inch thick slices and place them on your baking sheet.Gently poke the centers of the cookie slices 3-4 times with a fork (careful not to poke all the way through the dough).
+- When the dough log is very cold and firm, cut it into ¼ inch slices and place them on your baking sheet.Gently poke the centers of the cookie slices 3-4 times with a fork (careful not to poke all the way through the dough).

 - Bake for 12-17 minutes or until the edges are just barely tan.